-International Democracy Union appoints Louisa Atta-Agyemang as vice chairman
+International Democracy Union appoints Louisa Atta-Agyemang as Vice Chairman

 She shared scenarios from Africa and what opportunities exist for political parties and other actors to support the transitioning of political activists and civil society into government roles.

-Remarkably, Louisa Atta-Agyemang took on the role of Co-MC for the entire duration of the forum.
+Remarkably, Hon.
+Louisa Atta-Agyemang took on the role of Co-MC for the entire duration of the forum.

 The forum witnessed the presence of prominent figures in global politics, including The Rt.
 Hon.
 Stephen Harper, IDU Chairman and 22nd Prime Minister of Canada; H.E.
 Nana Addo Dankwa Akufo-Addo, President of Ghana; Commissioner Dubravka Šuica, Vice President of the European Commission, Croatia; Michael R. Pence, 48th Vice President of the United States of America; Lord Michael Ashcroft KCMG PC, IDU Honorary Chairman; Rt.
 Hon.
 Liz Truss, MP, Prime Minister of the United Kingdom; and Hon.
 Scott Morrison, 30th Prime Minister of Australia.